 Although corporate compliance establishes guidelines for maintaining data integrity, confidentiality, and availability, it cannot be used as the primary cybersecurity program.

-Moreover, these regulations and standards remain strangled by bureacratic processes that leave them unable to keep up with the continuously evolving nature of cybersecurity.
+Moreover, these regulations and standards remain strangled by bureaucratic processes that leave them unable to keep up with the continuously evolving nature of cybersecurity.

 How to Build a Compliance Program Based on Security First

 Taking a security-first approach to cybersecurity can ease compliance and cybersecurity burdens.
-Increasingly, compliance focuses on keeping data protected from cybercriminals rather than simply ensuring specific controls.
-Even if a control is in place, a new control may be necessary – one not on the checklists.
+Increasingly, compliance focuses on keeping data protected from cyber criminals rather than simply ensuring specific controls.
+Even if control is in place, a new control may be necessary – one not on the checklists.

 Continuously Mitigate Risks